Mink hunting: Hunting

 There are 22 packs of Minkhounds in the UK, registered with the Masters of Minkhounds Association, and four packs in Ireland, registered with the Mink Hounds Association.
-Mink hunts meet once or twice a week over the Summer, from April to October, and draw waterways searching for mink.
-Followers try to keep up on foot, which may involve wading across a river.
-When a mink is found, a chase will ensue, with hounds hunting the scent of the mink until they catch it.
+Mink hunts met once or twice a week over the Summer, from April to October, and drew waterways searching for mink.
+Followers tried to keep up on foot, which may involve wading across a river.
+When a mink was found, a chase will ensue, with hounds hunting the scent of the mink until they caught it.
 It is estimated up to 1,400 mink were killed a year by mink hunts in the UK.
 Since the 2005 ban, mink hunts in the UK have adapted to the new legislation by undertaking legal trail hunting and other forms of exempt hunting (such as hunting rats).

-The hounds used for Minkhunting are usually elderly foxhounds, drafted from foxhound packs, though some packs also use the historic Otterhound breed.
+The hounds used for Minkhunting were usually elderly foxhounds, drafted from foxhound packs, though some packs also used the historic Otterhound breed.